https://x.com/hinchleywschool/status/2001980510952907078

 Q. What do I do if there is a clash on my timetable?

 A. The school will re-schedule papers internally (on the same day) when there is a clash of subjects.
-Candidates will normally sit one paper and then sit the second paper straight after depending on the duration of the exams.
+Students will normally sit one paper and then sit the second paper straight after depending on the duration of the exams.
 Correct times should be on the student's final timetable.
 It may be necessary for a student to be supervised over lunchtime in which case they will need to bring a packed lunch.
 If this is the case, they will be advised beforehand.
-If in doubt, please contact the Exams Manager.
+If in doubt, please contact the Examinations Manager.

 Q. What equipment should I bring?

-A. Candidates are responsible for ensuring they have all the equipment required before each of their examinations and that they do not bring into the exam room anything that is restricted.
-Candidates must bring all their equipment into the exam hall in a clear pencil case or clear plastic bag (not coloured).
-It is recommended that all candidates should have the following as a minimum: 2 black ballpoint pens, 2 pencils and rubber, a pencil sharpener, a ruler, a highlighter pen (may be used in questions, but never to be used in student’s answers), a protractor and pair of compasses and a calculator.
+A. Students are responsible for ensuring they have all the equipment required before each of their examinations and that they do not bring into the exam room anything that is restricted.
+Students must bring all their equipment into the exam hall in a clear pencil case or clear plastic bag (not coloured).
+It is recommended that all students should have the following as a minimum: 2 black ballpoint pens, 2 pencils and rubber, a pencil sharpener, a ruler, a highlighter pen (may be used in questions, but never to be used in student’s answers), a protractor and pair of compasses and a calculator.

 Students may use a calculator in an exam unless specifically prohibited.
-Where the use of a calculator is allowed, candidates are responsible for making sure that their calculators meet the awarding bodies’ regulations.
+Where the use of a calculator is allowed, students are responsible for making sure that their calculators meet the awarding bodies’ regulations.
 A calculator is defined as an electronic device whose primary purpose is to carry out mathematical calculations, a mobile phone or smart watch cannot be used in place of a calculator.
 If your calculator has an ‘exam mode’ function, you must ensure that this is switched on before and during the exam.
 You will be asked to show an Invigilator evidence of this.

 Q. What can I take into the exam room?